allenwsh82/FT_llama_3.1/README.md

 **Let's test the fine-tuned model response with the following prompts:**
 ```
 Please tell me whether Facebook, Instagram or Youtube is better!
 Thanks.
-Answer in bullet format.
+Put in bullet format.
 ```
 Below are one of dataset which was used for fine-tuning: